kalebheitzman/moodle-filter_autotranslate/README.md

 - **View Translations**: Displays a table of translations with columns for hash, language, translated text, human status, context level, review status, and actions.
 - **Filter Translations**: Filter by language, human status, review status, and course ID (using `mdl_autotranslate_hid_cids` for course-based filtering).
 - **Edit Translations**: Edit individual translations via a WYSIWYG editor, updating `translated_text`, `human`, and `timereviewed`.
 - **Rebuild Translations**: Manually rebuild translations for a specific course using the "Rebuild Translations" button (requires `filter/autotranslate:manage` capability).
 This operation is synchronous and redirects with a success message upon completion.
+Note that this may affect dynamically tagged content (see Important Considerations and Risks below).

 ## Integration with Global Search